Compiled by Ron Rowe...Not so long ago, in a galaxy not so far away...

 understanding; (3) protect our critical space systems from hostile

-actions; (4) prevent unauthorized access to, and exploitation of, US and
+actions; (4) prevent unauthorized access to, and exploitation

 allied space systems and, when required, (5) negate hostile space